 - Your mother has an autoimmune disease, such as lupus.

 Talk to your health care provider about your symptoms.
-The symptoms are different for first, second, and third-degree heart block.
+The symptoms may be different for first, second, and third degree heart block.

-You may not have any symptoms for first-degree heart block.
+Most often, you would not have any symptoms for first degree heart block.
 You may not know you have heart block until it shows up on a test called an electrocardiogram (ECG).